Invisible Cities

 Invisible Cities (Le città invisibili) is a postmodern novel by the Italian writer Italo Calvino.
-It was published in Italy in 1972 by Giulio Einaudi Editore.
+It was published in Italy in 1972 by Einaudi.

 Description

 The book is framed as a conversation between the Mongol emperor Kublai Khan, and Marco Polo.
 The majority of the book consists of brief prose poems describing 55 fictitious cities that are narrated by Polo, many of which can be read as commentary on culture, language, time, memory, death, or human experience generally.

 Short dialogues between Kublai and Polo are interspersed every five to ten cities discussing the same topics.
 These interludes between the two characters are no less poetically constructed than the cities, and form a framing device that plays with the natural complexity of language and stories.
 In the middle of the book, Kublai asks about a city Polo never mentioned, his hometown of Venice.
 Polo replies, "Every time I describe a city I am saying something about Venice."